-The Deserve Edu credit card is an excellent option for student who lacks a social security number (SSN).
+The Deserve® Edu Credit Card is an excellent option for student who lacks a social security number (SSN).
 The card can help this group of people get a first credit card, and foot in the door of credit bureaus so they may begin building out their credit file.
-Deserve Edu is especially useful for international students, who are frequently struggle to get a regular U.S. credit card because they lack the necessary credentials in this country.
+The Deserve® Edu Credit Card is especially useful for international students, who frequently struggle to get a regular U.S. credit card because they lack the necessary credentials in this country.

 - Benefits & Features

 - How Does the Deserve Edu Credit Card Compare to Other Options?